-A Federal Tax ID number is assigned to businesses by the U.S. Internal Revenue Service.
-This is a nine digit number used to identify your company to several federal agencies that will regulate your business.
+It’s a nine digit number number assigned to businesses by the U.S. IRS and is used to identify your company to several federal agencies that will regulate your business.
 This is required for all businesses operating within the U.S.

 All businesses, excluding Sole Proprietorships are required to obtain a Federal Tax ID number.
 This is one of the key pieces of documentation that nearly every business is required to have in order to stay in good standing with the regulating bodies.
 The Federal Tax ID will be used frequently when completing important business documents so it is important to have it as well as to keep it safe.

 Yes.
 A Federal Tax ID is solely for Federal reporting.
 A State Tax ID will still be required to satisfy your state tax reporting.
 Your business will need state ID’s for any state that the company has offices or employee.
 This might mean that a single business has several state ID’s.

 Only one Federal Tax ID will be needed.

 There is no fee to apply for a Federal Tax ID, however you may be required to pay for entity classification at the time of application.
 This can vary depending on when the business registers for a Federal Tax ID as well as the kind of business that is registering.